freen/accredited-immigration-aid/lambda-legal-resources-extractor/cli-deployment.md

 ## Step 2: Assume the Deployment Role

-After bootstrapping IAM from the console, assume the deployment role:
+After bootstrapping IAM from the console and creating the SSM parameters, now assume the deployment role:

 ```bash
 # Get your AWS account ID